 Read more Lasting Powers of AttorneyYou can choose to stop acting as an attorney at any time.
 If the lasting power of attorney is registered …

-Read more Lasting Powers of AttorneyThe attorney’s powers will depend upon the type of Lasting Power of Attorney (LPA) that has been set up and …
+Read more Lasting Powers of AttorneyA Lasting Power of Attorney (LPA) only takes effect once it has been registered with the Office of the Public …

 Read moreOur highly skilled team of specialist solicitors have been established in the City of Wakefield for over 100 years.